 Some of the early settlements in the parish included a trading post and settlement of Scandinavians located in Copenhagen, a settlement established by Scotch, English and Irish immigrants in the western section of the parish on Bayou Castor and a settlement east of the Ouachita where a number of French immigrants lived in the parish.

-The parish is 529 square miles, with the Ouachita River flowing north to south, dividing the alluvial farmlands on the east from the hill country to the west, with both sections heavily timbered.
+The parish is 529 square miles, with the Ouachita River flowing north to south, dividing the delta farmland and wetlands on the east from the forested hill country to the west.
 Pine forests dominate the hills and ridges west of the river; the east bank forests feature gum, oak, hickory and cypress trees.
-Caldwell Parish is home for a population of about 10,000 residents, many living in the communities of Grayson, Kelly, Clarks, Columbia, Holum, Hebert, Corey, Copenhagen, Mount Pleasant, Vixen and Banks Springs.
+Caldwell Parish is home for a population of about 10,000 residents, many living in the communities of Grayson, Kelly, Clarks, Columbia, Holum, Hebert, Corey, Copenhagen, Mount Pleasant, Riverton, Vixen and Banks Springs.

 Farming and forestry have for generations been cornerstones of the economy.
 Although cotton is still grown in the parish, other row crops including corn, soybeans and rice have moved to the forefront in recent decades as diversified farming practices improve.
 Beef cattle production and horse breeding operations also contribute to the parish economy.
 More than 60,000 acres are in either row crops or improved pasture.
 Approximately 250,000 acres are used for commercial forestry.

 Caldwell Parish residents are quite satisfied with their location 30 miles south of Monroe on Highway 165.
 It is the center of an area with beautiful scenery, fish-filled lakes, productive farming land and towering forests.
 Although one of the smaller parishes in area and population, Caldwell Parish makes up in friendliness and hospitality for what it lacks in size.
 In July 1995, Columbia became an official Main Street Community as recognized by the Division of Historic Preservation and many of its landmarks were restored.
-Included in this restoration were the Schepis Building, c.1916, built by an Italian immigrant and modeled after a European opera palace, and the Watermark Saloon, the oldest saloon on the Ouachita River.
-The Schepis is now an art museum.
+Included in this restoration were the Schepis Building, c.1916, built by an Italian immigrant and the Watermark Saloon, the oldest saloon on the Ouachita River.
+The Schepis is an Italian style building resembling a mid-fifteenth century Renaissance-style palazzo and is home of the Louisiana Artists Museum.
 The First United Methodist Church, another landmark, is on the National Register of Historic Places.
 Columbia's "little green church" was built in 1911 and patterned after a Scandinavian house of worship.

-The Martin Homeplace, built circa1878, is an authentic living history museum where you can enjoy sights and sounds of the "good old days."
+The Martin Homeplace, built in 1878 on an 1816 Spanish land grant, is an authentic living history museum that showcases artifacts and memorabilia from Caldwell Parish's rich, cultural heritage.
 Just north of Columbia, the farm was the home of George and Ann Martin, their children and grandchildren for more than a century.
 The house is on the National Register of Historic Places because of its architectural significance.